jakesankey/PHP-MySQLConnector-Class/README.md

 This is perfect for those who are new to PHP and MySQL interaction and looking for a straight-forward way of working with a database.

-This class is a singleton (single instance) which wrap up the basic functionality of PHP's PDO classes.
+This class is a singleton (single instance) which wraps up the basic functionality of PHP's PDO classes.
 With a simple configuration method and a single 'execute' method, this class makes it very simple to get results from a MySQL database.
 Your SQL will be made a prepared statement prior to execution, limiting the possibility of SQL injection threats.
 If you are interested, you can download the class here: <a href="http://jakesankey.com/files/code/MySQLConnectorV2.zip" title="MySQLConnector" target="_blank">MySQLConnector</a>.

 To use MySQLConnector, you first need to include it in your PHP file: